allegroai/clearml-serving/README.md

 **Notice** On the first few requests the inference container needs to download the model file and preprocessing python code, this means the request might take a little longer, once everything is cached, it will return almost immediately.

 **Notes:**
-> To review the model repository in the ClearML web UI, under the "serving examples" Project on your ClearML account/server ([free hosted](https://app.clear.ml) or [self-deployed](https://github.com/allegroai/clearml-server)).
+> Review the model repository in the ClearML web UI, under the "serving examples" Project on your ClearML account/server ([free hosted](https://app.clear.ml) or [self-deployed](https://github.com/allegroai/clearml-server)).

 > Inference services status, console outputs and machine metrics are available in the ClearML UI in the Serving Service project (default: "DevOps" project)